 - brown & organic sugar (I used coconut palm sugar)

 - aquafaba (liquid from a can of UNSALTED chickpeas, or use unsweetened apple sauce or egg replacer for 1 egg)

 - rainbow sprinkles

 A detailed recipe and step-by-step video for my funfetti cookies is at the bottom of this post.
-But here I summarize the quick steps to make your own cookies that are so much healthier than store-bought and even classic recipes.
+But here I summarize the quick steps.

 Step 2.
 Cream butter with sugars and add in aquafaba, liquid from a can of chickpeas or applesauce, and vanilla.